 Due to their low thermal conductivities, alloys are currently an active area of research, notably in the thermoelectric energy conversion field.
 The ability to predict alloy thermal conductivity is critical in narrowing down a large materials design space.
 Recent papers [e.g., PRL 106, 045901 (2011), PRL 109, 095901 (2012), PRB 85, 184303 (2012)] have used the VC-ALD method to make such predictions.

 We believe this work will make an important contribution to the literature because the high-scatter limit adjustment is of interest to the study of low-thermal conductivity alloys.
-Thermoelectric energy generation materials, such as PbTe/Se alloys,[21,22,49] maximize their efficiency by minimizing their thermal conductivity.
+Thermoelectric energy generation materials, such as PbTe/Se alloys [21,22,49], maximize their efficiency by minimizing their thermal conductivity.
 The search for lower thermal conductivity alloys will require the modeling of even lower-thermal conductivity alloys, where the high-scatter limit we have proposed should be considered.

 Interest to Physical Review Readers

 Of our 90 references, 43 of them are from the Physical Review journals (Letters, B, and E).
-We believe we have made a significant contribution to the Physical Review literature by extending the results found in these 43 publications.
-We believe this work should be published in Physical Review B.
+We believe that we have made a significant contribution to the Physical Review literature by interpreting and extending the results found in these 43 publications.
+We believe this work should be considered for publication in Physical Review B.

 We suggested the following reviewers: